bioinformatics-ca/CAN_2021/Module6/Module6_Lab.md

 ---
 layout: tutorial_page
-permalink: /BiCG_2019_Module8_Lab
+permalink: /CAN_2021_Module6_Lab
-title: BiCG 2019 Module 8 Lab
+title: BiCG 2019 Module 6 Lab
 header1: Workshop Pages for Students
-header2: Bioinformatics for Cancer Genomics 2019
+header2: Cancer Analysis 2021
 image: /site_images/CBW_cancerDNA_icon-16.jpg
 home: https://bioinformaticsdotca.github.io/BiCG_2019
-description: BiCG 2019 Module 8 Lab - Gene Expression
+description: Cancer Analysis 2021 module 6Lab  - Gene Expression
 author: Florence Cavalli
-modified: May 30th, 2019
 ---

-# Lab Module 8 - Gene Expression
+# Lab Module 6 - Gene Expression Profiling

 ## Background
 The PCA3 gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
 This gene expression profile makes it a useful marker that can complement the most frequently used biomarker for prostate cancer, PSA.
 There are cancer assays available that test the presence of PCA3 in urine.